yy1588133/top-tools/src/clinerules/cline-continuous-improvement.md

   make Cline's operations more robust and reliable.
 Frame all knowledge with this in mind.
 - **Manage Information Density:** Actively work to keep `consolidated_learnings.md` dense with high-value information and free of outdated or overly verbose content.
 The pruning of `raw_reflection_log.md` is key to this.
+- **Leverage MCP Tools for Structured Planning:** For multi-step tasks like refactoring, utilize MCP tools such as 'sequentialthinking' to break down processes into iterative steps, ensuring comprehensive planning and execution.